thomasoa/ts-bridge-basics/README.md

 Intermeddate concepts:

-- Holding: The ranks of a particular suit.
+- Holding: A set of ranks of an unspecified suit.
 You might say "My hearts were Ace, king, jack, five, and two."
 "Ake, king, jack, five and two" is the holding.
+Holdings are often the basis of evaluation functions.

 - Hand: 13 distinct cards.

 - Deal: A division of all 52 two cards to hands, one per seat.

-TODO: Contracts, Auctions, and play records.
+TODO: Contracts, auctions, and play records, partial hands and partial deals (diagrams.)

+The was originally started for my Impossible Bridge Book project, but I wanted to re-use as much as possible for my contract-bridge-xml project, as well, so I moved these classes, types, and constants to their own repository.